linode/docs/docs/products/storage/object-storage/guides/_index.md

 - [Enable Object Storage](/docs/products/storage/object-storage/guides/enable/): Object Storage is not enabled by default; you can enable it in Cloud Manager.

-- [Generate an Object Storage Key Pair](/docs/products/storage/object-storage/guides/generate-key-pair/): You need a pair of keys to use Object Storage: an access key and a secret key.
+- [Generate an Object Storage Access Key](/docs/products/storage/object-storage/guides/generate-access-keys/): You need a pair of keys to use Object Storage: an access key and a secret key.
 These can be generated in the Cloud Manager.

 - [Create a Bucket](/docs/products/storage/object-storage/guides/create-bucket/): Create a bucket in the Cloud Manager.